morphik-org/morphik-mcp/README.md

 ## MCP Tools

+See [MCP_TOOLS.md](./MCP_TOOLS.md) for detailed parameter docs and response formats.

-The server provides the following tools:
+The server currently provides the following tools, with additional capabilities on the way:

 ### 1. Document Ingestion